LeonardoGentile/react-mobx-router5/README.md

 import * as stores from './stores'; //mobx stores import createRouter from './create-router5';

-// 'true' for using the useLoggerPlugin (for debug) const router = createRouter(true);
+const router = createRouter(true);

 // Provider will add all the mobx stores (including the routerStore) in context.